mlk2991/anonymous/README.rst

 your logging history (preferably from a country with no data retention laws).

-Be advised that when using Tor on top of a VPN, your internet speed might considerably drop if you have poor Internet speed connectivity from the onset.
+Be advised that when using Tor on top of a VPN, your internet speed might considerably drop if you have poor Internet speed from the onset.

 The good thing with this Tor+VPN combo is that if you inadvertently switch window from a Tor Browser to a Non-Tor browser (e.g. Firefox), you might still be able to safe your